faye68cutouta

 Frances was held in a state of awe by the waiters and busboys of the club for an incident that occurred during this run when, overcome - she passed out over the keyboards, but before the paramedics could be summoned she came out of it and started singing right where she left off --talk about being professional -- She was one of a kind.
 I was quite a late bloomer when it came to being hip to her wild scene, as Frances Faye has been a world famous best-kept-secret for the last half of the 20th century.
 This woman, who inspired Peter Allen to be a performer, was an influence on most of the musical talent of the last five decades, including The Beatles, Judy Garland, and Sammy Davis Jr., not to mention Bette Midler.
 They all saw Frances Faye perform and it blew their minds.

-Faye continued to perform until 1981 when she finally retired.
-Her last show was in San Francisco.
 In 1984, Frances suffered what was to be the first in a series of strokes.
 For a while afterwards, as recalled in "Chop Suey Club," the only word Fran could pronouce clearly was: f*ck.
-Stephen MacLean wrote,"Some time before he died Peter Allen rang Frances Faye because his assistant Bruce was so enamored of her and as Bruce listened in on the line to whatever questions Peter asked - How are you? -'F*cked!' - The dogs? - 'F*cked!' - That property you sold? - 'F*cked!' ad infinitum.
+Stephen MacLean wrote, "some time before he died Peter Allen rang Frances Faye because his assistant Bruce was so enamored of her and as Bruce listened in on the line to whatever questions Peter asked - How are you? -'F*cked!' - The dogs? - 'F*cked!' - That property you sold? - 'F*cked!' ad infinitum.
 Bruce and Peter had obsessively tried to find sheet music on DRUNK WITH LOVE, but almost like Frances herself, could find no trace it ever existed except from her recording."
-Frances enjoyed 10 more years after retirement and died on Nov.
+Frances hung arouond for 10 more years after retirement and died on Nov.
 8, 1991.
 Brother Marty Faye had pointedly quipped in Time Magazine in 1957 that Frances wasn't his sister, she was his father!
 His hometown newspaper later amusingly erred when Fran died, "Her legion of Chicago admirers are mourning the death in L.A. of Frances Faye, 79, the singer-pianist who brightened many a nightclub.
 She was the brother of Marty Faye."
 The next day in Kup's Column there followed the correction: A garbled item here didn't make clear that singer-pianist Frances Faye, who died in L.A. this week, was the sister of retired deejay Marty Faye" (Chicago Sun-Times, November 12, 1991).
 Herb Caen's San Francisco obituary read,"Frances's signature chant was 'go-go-go' and I'm sorry she went"

 sl16004